Upstream Pulls¶

 Fix conflict¶

-To find the conflicting files run following command:
+To find the conflicting files locally, run the following command:

 ferrocene/ci/scripts/detect-conflict-markers.py